rs-anantmishra/metubeplus/README.md

 - manually retry download
 - manually refresh metadata for videos
 - auto update yt-dlp
-- auto refresh media metadata 24hours (configurable)
+- auto refresh media metadata 24hours (configurable) // to have the database in sync with fs and ensure the Video is not manually deleted, and if it is then library will reflect the current state of files.
+Bottom Line, source of truth for application should be the fs and not the app-db.
 - file download and download with subtitle options
 - Change files location:
 	- change download location but keep current stuff as it is.